-Corey Cafferata has been the head coach of Mission College since 2009-10, reaching the playoffs six times in his first eight years.
-Cafferata has led the Lady Saints to a 137-94 record in eight years, which also included a conference championship 2012-2013.
+Corey Cafferata has been the head coach of Mission College since 2009-10, reaching the playoffs six times in his first nine years.
+Cafferata has led the Lady Saints to a 152-107 record in eight years, which also included a conference championship 2012-2013.
 Prior to Cafferata arriving at Mission College, the Saints suffered a 93-game losing streak which was the longest losing streak in any CCCAA women’s basketball program.
 The Mission College basketball program began competition in the fall of 1998.

 Prior to Cafferata’s arrival at Mission College, Cafferata took over the Rams basketball program at Westmoor High School in Daly City wherein prior to Corey’s arrival Westmoor had not made the post season in 13 consecutive years.
 Cafferata’s coaching record at Westmoor High School was 149 wins and 56 losses leading his program to four league championships with a Peninsula Athletic League record of 49 straight league wins.
 Cafferata guided Westmoor to the CIF State Tournament twice reaching the Final Four each season.
 With Cafferata’s guidance at Westmoor, the Rams won the state scoring title three times.

 Cafferata started his basketball career at Jefferson High School in Daly City.
 As a freshman, he was a member of the Indians Championship team after earning the league's co-player of the year honors.
 Cafferata then transferred to Oceana High School in Pacifica where he played three seasons.
 In each season, Cafferata was ranked as one of the top scorers in the entire Central Coast Section.
 Cafferata was the first player to be inducted to the City of Pacifica's “Hall of Fame”.
 Cafferata left as Oceana High School's all-time leading scorer, with 1,303 points and a scoring record of 46 points in a basketball game against Burlingame High School.